CodeYourFuture/curriculum/content/js1/blocks/cases/index.md

 Let's break down this syntax.

-The `test` function is part of the Jest API: it is an interface we use to perform a particular task.
+The `test` function is part of the Jest API, a function we use to perform a particular task.
 In particular, we'll use `test` to define a test case.

 Let's break down the arguments we're passing to `test`: